Tampere, Finland is one of those places I often yearned to go to but never made the jaunt up there and actually went.

 Another plus about Tampere is that it was voted the world’s sauna capital. *And we all just booked a one-way ticket to Tampere, Finland… didn’t we?*

-This is my guide of places to visit in Tampere for those that don’t just want to stroll around and admire churches and opera buildings all day.
+This is my guide to places to visit in Tampere for those that don’t just want to stroll around and admire churches and opera buildings all day.

 Those things are great too but what energizes me is checking out street art and getting to know a city’s craft beer and cafe scene.

 I also love nature (although I don’t think the feeling is mutual, to be honest), so this will include a little bit of that too so that you can see a different side of Tampere.

 If there are any cool and quirky places I missed visiting in Tampere, please drop them in the comments section for me.
 Thanks!

 Tampere Restaurants & Cafes